Doll-maker: “This doll had almost been loved to death. You know, love inflicts the most terrible injuries on my small patients.”

-Ann wades through the sea of small faces, and works her way upstairs to investigate the rooms, hoping to find her daughter.
+Ann wades through the sea of small faces and works her way upstairs to investigate the rooms, hoping to find her daughter.
 Going through several rooms, eventually stopping and bending down looking inside a cupboard.

-Ada– “Such imagination…we might think of teeth nashing but Mashing, which is exactly what they do of course.
+Ada– “Such imagination…we might think of teeth gnashing but Mashing, which is exactly what they do of course.
 Are you parents? (looking back and forth between Stephen and Ann) We don’t usually see parents up here.”

-Stephen– “We’re looking for a four year old girl named Bunny.”
+Stephen– “We’re looking for a four-year-old girl named Bunny.”